zitrusfrisch/HTML-StarterKit/readme.md

 #### styles.css / styles.min.css
 Compiled stylesheet built from SCSS files.

-#### jquery.js
-[jQuery](http://jquery.com/) – required as base for most of the plugins and polyfills, included via Google’s CDN with a local fallback.

-#### functions.js
+#### functions.js / functions.min.js
 Use functions.js for your personal javascripts and functions.

 #### SCSS
 The scss folder contains all styles, including Normalize CSS-Reset, basic styles and placeholders for frequently used elements as well as Media Queries for common viewports.
-Following a modular approach each section and layout module has its own scss file.
-HTML-StarterKit comes with a set of handsome mixins and functions ready to use.
+Following a modular approach each section and module has its own scss file.
+HTML-StarterKit comes with a set of handsome mixins ready to use.

 ## Version-Log

+#### Version v3.1
++ HTML-StarterKit now includes a basic accordion and expandable content that works with super little js
++ New button styles, including three different sizes, ghost buttons and a combo-button
++ Simplified file hierarchy by moving all scss partials to 'components'
++ Optimized a hell lot more for performance sake (removed jQuery for example… :)

 #### Version v3.0
 + HTML-StarterKit now comes written in SCSS (Very beta!
 Feel free to comment)